13 Silent Auction Strategies: The Ultimate Guide for Nonprofits

 Your bidder can even set a maximum bid amount within their budget and sign up for automatic bidding – giving your guests more time to socialize or bid on even more items!

-Set a countdown clock and put it on display at the event and on every bidders’ mobile phone, letting bidders know exactly how much time is left in your silent auction.
+Set a countdown clock and put it on display at the event and on every bidders’ mobile phone, letting them know exactly how much time is left in your silent auction.
 Keep the auction top of mind by using the auction countdown ticker and watch bidding gamification give your proceeds an extra boost during the final bidding spree.

 Finding a way to communicate with your guests during your event is essential to driving more bids in your silent auction.
 Think about messages that will boost your proceeds or provide direction to do so without explicitly telling guests “bid more!”